Its-Alex/node-api-project-template/README.md

 I prefer to use each CLI on code with npm like that we doesn't need to install global package and CLI in node_modules will be used

+## Docker

+I create a [Dockerfile](/Dockerfile) with mutlistage who first build project then run the outputed files in a second stage.

 # License

 [MIT](https://en.wikipedia.org/wiki/MIT_License)